3kguccisuit/RealEstate-Solution/README.md

 ## Features
 - **Estate Management**: Create, update, and delete estates (Apartment, Villa, Townhouse, etc.) with specific attributes.
 - **Person Management**: Handles buyer and seller data, including attributes like name, address, budget, loan approval, and asking price.
-- **Payment System**: Manage payments through various methods such as Bank transfers, Western Union, and PayPal.
+- **Payment System**: Create, update, and delete payments through various methods such as Bank transfers, Western Union, and PayPal.
 Each payment option is represented by different attributes like account number or email.
 - **Data Services**: JSON-based data persistence for estates, people, and payments using a service pattern.
 - **Modern UI**: Utilizes MahApps.Metro and WPF-UI for a modern and fluent user experience.
 - **Dynamic Binding**: Estate types are determined at runtime based on user input.